RealityBending/RealityBending.github.io/content/jobs/finalyearprojects.md

 - Investigation of **scientific practices**: to what extent scientists engage in "new" practices (e.g., open science, slow science, preregistration, registered reports, ...) and what factors (e.g., career level, time, ideology, ...) are driving their adoption (or lack thereof).
 This might involve things like validating assessment tools (such as questionnaires or gamified measures like quizzes), distributing it widely and analysing the results.
 - Improving access of **R** to psychologists: R outputs can be complex, and we are developing tools to facilitate its understanding (e.g., the reportLinks to an external site. package).
 This project involves implementing functions in R to help communicate and interpret statistical results.
 This project requires some interest in programming and stats.
 - Neurophysiological signal analysis in **Python**: implementation and validation of new algorithms in Python, related for instance to chaos theory, EEG signal analysis, etc. This project requires some interest in programming, computer science and mathematics.
+- **Psychophysiological methods**: what is the optimal electrode configuration for recording skin conductance responses (often used as a marker of emotions).

 Some of these projects share strong links with philosophical concepts (e.g., the [paradox of fiction](https://en.wikipedia.org/wiki/Paradox_of_fiction)) and/or carry some clinical relevance (e.g., for the understanding and treatment of mood/psychotic/dissociative disorders).
 Also, note that the lab is radically engaged in open science and, ultimately, quantitative methodologies: thus, **most projects would typically require a substantial use of R** (or Python) at some stage.
 However, it's totally okay not to feel proficient at these skills at the start, but the important thing is to be interested and motivated to learn.